Alexander Khokhlachev: Playing career

 Khokhlachev played in the 2006 Quebec International Pee-Wee Hockey Tournament with the Moscow Selects youth team.
 He was selected 23rd overall in the 2010 Canadian Hockey League Import Draft by the Windsor Spitfires.
 After finishing the 2009–10 season with MHK Spartak in the MHL in Russia, Khokhlachev signed with the Spitfires for the 2010–11 OHL season.

 On July 1, 2012, the Boston Bruins announced they had signed Khokhlachev to an entry-level deal.
 Khokhlachev signed with Spartak Moscow of the Kontinental Hockey League (KHL) to start the 2012–13 season, but returned to Windsor to play for the Spitfires after just 26 games in the KHL.
 After 29 games in Windsor the Bruins recalled Khokhlachev to the Providence Bruins of the American Hockey League (AHL) where he finished the season.

 To start the 2013–14 season Khokhlachev attended Boston Bruins training camp but was assigned to the Providence Bruins on September 20, 2013.
 On April 13, 2014, Khokhlachev made his NHL debut skating 15:14 with the Boston Bruins in a 3–2 loss to the New Jersey Devils.
 His first NHL appearance during the 2014–15 Boston Bruins season occurred on November 21, 2014, as Khokhlachev scored the shootout tiebreaker goal for a 4–3 Bruins road win over the Columbus Blue Jackets.

 In May 2016, Khokhlachev reportedly left the Bruins for the Kontinental Hockey League of his native Russia - reports in the USA stated that he had signed a contract with SKA Saint Petersburg.
 It was later confirmed that on July 1, 2016, Khokhlachev signed a two-year deal with SKA Saint Petersburg, with his NHL rights still to be held by the Bruins.

 In the 2016–17 season, Khokhlachev was limited to just 25 regular season games, hampered by injury in registering just 5 goals and 10 points.
 He appeared in 9 post-season games as SKA claimed the Gagarin Cup.
 On August 18, 2017, Khokhlachev was traded approaching his final year of contract by SKA in a return to former club, Spartak Moscow, in exchange for Yaroslav Dyblenko.

 Khokhlachev played in three further seasons with Spartak before he was traded to Avangard Omsk in exchange for Sergei Shirokov prior to the 2020–21 season on 3 May 2020.
 He won his second Gagarin Cup with Avangard.

 Before the 2021–22 season, Khokhlachev returned to Spartak.
 Prior to the 2022–23 season, he was traded by Spartak to Amur Khabarovsk in exchange for the prospect Artyom Gumenyuk and financial compensation on 30 August 2023.
-In the middle of the 2024-25 season, Khokhlachev was released from Amur and signed a contract with HC Sochi for the remainder of the season.
+In the middle of the 2024–25 season, Khokhlachev was released from Amur and signed a contract with HC Sochi for the remainder of the season.

 Before the 2025–26 season, Khokhlachev signed a one-year contract with HC Lada Togliatti.
-During the season, he left Lada and joined HC Salavat Yulaev.
+During the season, he left Lada and joined Salavat Yulaev Ufa.

+On 9 June 2026, Khokhlachev returned to Sochi on a one-year contract for the 2026–27 season.